Skip links

 Physiotherapists are trained to provide treatment plans for people at all stages of Parkinson’s disease.
 Treatments will vary according to your stage of Parkinson’s disease and individual problems.

 Because research evidence suggests that regular, vigorous exercise may delay the onset and progression of disability, exercise and physical activity are very important.
 Even if you have been recently diagnosed, a physiotherapist can help you devise an activity and exercise program which is appropriate and enjoyable.
+A key focus of physiotherapy is improving awareness of movement strategies, posture, and balance to reduce falls and improve safety during daily tasks.

 Maintaining or increasing physical activity and exercise has many benefits including strengthening muscles, improving balance and reducing stiffness, and maintaining heart health and fitness.
 A physiotherapist will assess your individual needs and tailor an appropriate program which could include some of the following: